bendalby82/tokenrotatorproxy/README.md

 1. Clone this repository to your local machine
 2. Open a terminal inside the root `tokenrotatorproxy` folder
 3. Run `./start-all.sh`
-4. Run `./start-alpine-curl-untrustednet.sh` (keep this terminal somewhere handy)
+4. Run `./start-alpine-curl-untrustednet.sh` (keep this Alpine terminal somewhere handy)
 5. Open a new terminal and run `docker logs -f authserver` to watch activity on the `authserver` as requests are made.
 6. Open a new terminal and run `docker logs -f exampleclient` to watch activity on the `exampleclient` as requests are made.